UEFA Women's Euro 2029 bids: Denmark and Sweden

 Regarding Gothenburg, hosting would cost the city 40 million KR Stockholm has also announced a budget of 80 million KR.

 Denmark and Sweden have both lobbied in Switzerland during the 2025 edition to try and garner votes.
 The lack of government funding from Sweden, alongside the lack of stadiums meeting requirements, has been considered an issue for the Swedes.

 In July 2025, residents in Stockholm convincingly supported the candidacy, with a profit of 927 million KR projected if Stockholm receives the hosting rights.

 On 12 August 2025, the Copenhagen city council unanimously approved their financial backing of 30 million DKK for the bid.

 On 28 August 2025, both countries submitted their official joint application for the tournament.
 The previously aforementioned venues were included bar Herning in Denmark have been selected for the bid.
 Denmark and Sweden aspire to fill out their stadiums and have a total attendance of almost one million.
 The Danish government has set aside 10 million for the tournament.

 On 5 November 2025, the Swedish government announced they would fund the tournament if the bid wins.

 Copenhagen, Aarhus and Odense are receiving legal advise for the bid by Horten.

+Danish actress, Birgitte Hjort Sørensen, alongside chairman of the Swedish Football Association, Simon Åström, performed the presentation.

+The opening match would be in Copenhagen while the final would be in Stockholm.

 Denmark previously hosted the UEFA Women's Euro 1991, while Sweden has an extensive history of hosting major international football tournaments, including the men's 1958 FIFA World Cup, UEFA Euro 1992, the 1995 FIFA Women's World Cup, UEFA Women's Euro 1997 (co-hosted with Norway), and UEFA Women's Euro 2013 as sole host.